selmanf9854/sep10-freedom-project/blog/entry02.md

 ### conclusion

 In short, Since my first blog entry I researched fetures that could help with my freedom project aswell as finding out why other executions of my idea dont work.
-[you’re telling a story about what you’ve been doing since writing Blog 1]

-Text

 [Previous](entry01.md) | [Next](entry03.md)